Arshdeep-Singh-Boparai/Efficient_similarity_Pruning_Algo/README.md

 2) Plot_generation.py :  To generate Figures in the result and analysis section.

+3) Fine_tuning_DCASE21_Net.py:  Given important filter indexes for all layers, Obtaining a pruned network and peforming fine-tuning.

 # Folders

 1) important_filter_indexes: The important set of filters obtained using "Efficient_Similarity_Pruning.py", l1-norm based method and GM pruning method.